What is an Apprehended Violence Order (AVO)?

 Often orders will be sought that are ‘interim’ that apply between your first court date and the date of hearing.
 These orders can be opposed.

-What is the impact of a breached Apprehended Violence Order (AVO)?
+What is the impact of a breached AVO?

-If you breach an Apprehended Violence Order (AVO), you risk a criminal conviction and criminal record as well as penalties that include steep fines or even imprisonment.
+If you breach an AVO, you risk a criminal conviction and criminal record as well as penalties that include steep fines or even imprisonment.
 You might be forced to move out of your house.
 You might be prevented or restricted from seeing your children or going to or near a particular location.

 For those reasons alone, you should seek the expert assistance of one of our AVO and domestic violence lawyers.